Sustainable

 Eco-Friendly Company Swag Ideas That Get Kept

-Good eco friendly company swag ideas share one trait: they get used and kept, not binned.
+Good eco friendly company swag ideas share one trait with good-value swag: they get used and kept, not binned.
 That is the whole game, because the biggest problem with swag has never been the logo, it has been the waste.
-Choose items people genuinely reach for, made from materials that do not cost the earth, and you remove the landfill problem at the root while still getting your name into someone's daily life.
-Below are ideas organised by category, plus the practical bits that decide whether swag is actually green or just painted that way: packaging, greenwashing, sourcing from UK makers, and branding it without undoing the good.
+Choose items people genuinely reach for, made from materials that hold up, and you remove the landfill problem at the root while still getting your name into someone's daily life.
+If a lighter footprint is a goal for your team, eco materials and recyclable packaging slot in easily as an option.
+Below are ideas organised by category, plus the practical bits that decide whether swag is actually green or just painted that way: packaging, greenwashing, sourcing well, and branding it without undoing the good.
 No prices, just what works.

 What actually makes swag eco-friendly?

 Eco-friendly is an easy phrase to slap on a product and a harder one to earn, so it helps to know what to look for.
 Three things matter most.
 First, longevity: an item built to be used for years beats a disposable one, full stop, because the greenest swag is the swag that never needs replacing.
 Second, materials, which is where organic cotton, recycled stainless steel, bamboo and recycled plastics quietly do their work in place of cheap virgin polyester.
 Third, the full journey, since packaging, shipping and end-of-life all count, not just the object.
-A recycled bottle wrapped in plastic film and flown across the world is not really a green choice.
+A recycled bottle wrapped in plastic film is not really a green choice.
 The honest test is whether the item would still be in use a year later.
 If it ends up in a drawer or a bin, no material claim on the label can save it from being waste with your logo on.
+Usefulness and durability are what make swag both better value and lower waste.

 Drinkware, apparel, desk, tech and treats: ideas by category

-Most great eco swag falls into five buckets.
+Most great swag falls into five buckets.
 Drinkware is the workhorse: insulated stainless steel bottles, reusable coffee cups and flasks that travel everywhere and replace single-use plastic dozens of times a week.
-Apparel works when the fit and feel are right, so think organic cotton t-shirts, recycled-fibre hoodies and caps people actually want to wear.
-Desk and stationery covers bamboo notebooks, recycled-paper journals, refillable pens and sturdy organic totes, all low-key and hard to get wrong.
+Apparel works when the fit and feel are right, so think cotton t-shirts, recycled-fibre hoodies and caps people actually want to wear.
+Desk and stationery covers bamboo notebooks, recycled-paper journals, refillable pens and sturdy totes, all low-key and hard to get wrong.
 Tech accessories like cork-backed mouse mats, recycled cable tidies and solar power banks earn daily use.
-Treats add instant warmth: ethically sourced chocolate, local coffee or tea from independent roasters.
+Treats add instant warmth: good chocolate, coffee or tea from quality roasters.
 The strongest packs mix two or three of these rather than betting everything on one item, because a bottle, a notebook and a treat will suit far more people than a hundred identical pens.
+Where eco matters to you, choose the recycled or organic version of each.

 Does sustainable packaging really matter?